 There are several unsupervised swim areas around the lake that appeal to kids of all ages.
 The first few feet are the right depth for even the youngest of our swimmers.

-Children playgrounds are located at Ona’s Beach at the south end, in the core area by Clancy’s on the Beach, next to Darling Beach Campground and at Johnnie’s Beach at the north end of the lake.
+Playgrounds are located at Ona’s Beach at the south end, in the core area by Clancy’s on the Beach and next to Darling Beach Campground.

 Every Saturday in the summer there are vendors at the Park Office selling baking, jams and seasonal vegetable.
 Go early for the best selection.